-The capabilities of Image Analyst are grouped into categories of related functionality.
-Knowing the categories will help you identify the tool to use.
+The capabilities of Image Analyst are grouped into categories (toolsets) of related functionality.
+Knowing the functionality of each toolset will help you identify the tool to use.
 The table below lists the Image Analyst toolsets with a description of the capabilities offered by the tools in each.

-The Change Detection toolset contains a tool that performs change detection between two raster datasets.
+The Change Detection toolset contains tools that perform change detection between raster datasets.

-The Deep Learning toolset contains tools to detect specific features in an image or to classify pixels in a raster dataset.
+The Deep Learning toolset contains tools that detect specific features in an image and classify pixels in a raster dataset.